-I didn’t know traditional creamy potato soup could get any better!
 I love a warm bowl of homestyle potato soup, which is why I decided to give it an upgrade.
 I grew up eating a lot of meat and potato meals.
 I don’t think my mom ever missed a Sunday dinner of roast beef and mashed potatoes (and NEVER the instant potatoes, I didn’t even know they existed growing up).
-So, basically potatoes are one food I could never part with.
+So, basically, potatoes are one food I could never part with.
 One of my favorite dinner sides is Twice Baked Potatoes.

 If you want even more of a ranch flavor you could drizzle the top of the soup with additional ranch, made according to the directions on the package.
 I hope you love this soup as much as I do and make it often this upcoming fall and winter season!
 There’s nothing like a perfect bowl of soup to warm a cold fall evening.
 Enjoy!